MicrosoftDocs/VBA-Docs/api/Publisher.WebNavigationBarSet.Links.md

 # WebNavigationBarSet.Links property (Publisher)

-Returns a  **WebNavigationBarHyperlinks** collection containing all of the hyperlinks in the specified Web navigation bar set.
+Returns a  **WebNavigationBarHyperlinks** collection containing all of the hyperlinks in the specified web navigation bar set.
 Read/write.

 ## Syntax